How to Make a Barcode in 3 Steps + Free Barcode Generator

 Bottom Line

 When determining how to make a barcode, businesses should first look at the tools they already have.
 If you have a POS system that offers built-in barcode generators, that is your best option.
-If you need to quickly make a barcode for a singular event, a free online generator would be your best option.
+If you need to quickly make a barcode for a single event, a free online generator would be your best option.